Koushikphy/CheatSheets/Numerical_Analysis/Readme.md

 	1. Write Discrete Fourier Transform(DFT).
 Identify the frequency of a given sine wave.
 	2. Use Fast Fourier Transform(FFT).
 You can use a library interface like FFTW.
 Bonus: Code it yourself
 	3. Find the derivative of a function using Fourier transform.
-	4. Denoise a sample data using fourier transformation.
+	4. remove noise from a sample data using fourier transformation.